 Best of Kalinchowk

-Kalinchowk trek provides a unique mixture of both biological and cultural attractions.
-We have compiled the best features of Kalinchowk trek to help showcase the beauty of the trek:-
+Kalinchowk trek is a blend of both biological and cultural attractions.
+We have compiled the best of Kalinchowk Trek to help showcase the beauty of the trek:–

 Kalinchowk Bhagwati Temple

-The Kalinchowk Bhagwati temple, a famous pilgrimage site is the high point of the whole Kalinchowk trek, literally and figuratively.
-Kalinchowk Bhagwati temple, which lies on top of a steep hill is a spectacular mountain viewing spot.
-An interesting myth of this temple is that once a person exits the temple premises one shouldn’t return.
+The Kalinchowk Bhagwati temple, a famous Hindu pilgrimage site is the highest point of the whole Kalinchowk trek.
+This temple, which lies on top of a steep hill is the best spot for the perfect panoramic view of the mountains.

-From the top of Kalinchowk, one can bask in the beauty of the panoramic view of different mountains.
-Gauri Shankar, Dorje Lakpa, Gurkarpo Ri, Langtang Lirung, etc are some of the stars of the panoramic scenery.
+From the top of Kalinchowk, one can bask in the beauty of the stunning panoramic view of different mountains.
+Gauri Shankar, Dorje Lakpa, Gurkarpo Ri, Langtang Lirung, etc. are some of the stars of the panoramic scenery.

 We have prepared a special treat for our readers with a ‘Mountain Finder’ for all the mountains seen from Kalinchowk.
 You can double-click on the image to zoom in.